pedrosanzmtz/qr-code-generator/README.md

 2. Enter a URL in the input field
 3. Select your preferred size and color
 4. Click "Generate QR Code" or press Enter
-5. Download the QR code as a PNG image
+5. Download the QR code as PNG, JPEG, or SVG

 ## Tech Stack